christiansassi/blockchain-project/README.md

 Once the payment is made, the **seller must confirm the order**.
 During this 30-day "warranty" period, if the buyer experiences any issues, they can request a refund.
 Janus then initiates an **anonymous communication process** between buyer and seller to gather details.
 Based on the outcome, the refund request is either approved or declined.

 - If **approved**, the buyer can withdraw their funds, minus network fees.
 - If **declined**, or if no issue arises during the 30 days, the seller becomes eligible to withdraw the funds.
 In this case, a fixed fee of **1%** is applied.

 Of course, services similar to Janus already exist.
 However, most of them rely on **custodial wallets**, meaning a third-party entity holds your funds on your behalf.
 To create such a wallet, you're typically required to **verify your identity**, often by submitting official documents.
-As a result, in the event of a dispute, the details of your transaction—and potentially your personal information—may be shared with the service provider to assist in resolving the issue.
+As a result, in the event of a dispute, the details of your transaction, and potentially your personal information, may be shared with the service provider to assist in resolving the issue.

 While this may help facilitate a resolution, it comes at a cost: it **compromises the core principle of anonymity** that cryptocurrencies were built upon.

 Janus takes a different approach.
-While the concept is similar—offering protection during transactions—we do **not require any form of identity verification**.
+While the concept is similar, offering protection during transactions, we do **not require any form of identity verification**.
 You are identified solely by your **wallet address**.
 We have no access to your personal information, and any data you provide during a refund request **cannot be linked back to you**.

 This allows you to enjoy the same level of **security and buyer protection**, while maintaining full control over your funds through **custodial and non-custodial wallets** (such as MetaMask).

 ## Why Janus?

 If you're wondering about the name, the answer is quite straightforward.
-In ancient Roman religion and mythology, **Janus** is the god of **beginnings**, symbolizing transitions and new ventures—much like the start of a transaction in our case.
+In ancient Roman religion and mythology, **Janus** is the god of **beginnings**, symbolizing transitions and new ventures, much like the start of a transaction in our case.

 Janus is traditionally depicted with **two faces**, looking in opposite directions.
 For us, these faces represent the **buyer and the seller**, the two parties involved in every trade.

-The name also reflects a deeper message: the **end of uncertainty and conflict**—where buyers lacked guarantees and sellers struggled to build trust—and the **beginning of mutual trust and security**, with our system providing the protection both sides need.
+The name also reflects a deeper message: the **end of uncertainty and conflict**, where buyers lacked guarantees and sellers struggled to build trust, and the **beginning of mutual trust and security**, with our system providing the protection both sides need.

 **Ready to take the next step?**